Serbian Prime Minister Resigns, After Months Of Anti-corruption Protests - UrduPoint

 The collapse has ignited long-standing anger across Serbia over corruption and the alleged lack of oversight on construction projects.

-"My irrevocable decision is to resign from the position of prime minister," Vucevic, who was mayor of Novi Sad when the renovations began, told a press conference in Belgrade.
+"My irrevocable decision is to resign from the position of prime minister," Vucevic told a press conference in Belgrade.

 "I had a long meeting with the president of Serbia this morning... we talked about everything, and he accepted my arguments," he added.